 This function extracts the documents with most extreme sentiment (lowest, highest or both in absolute terms).
 The extracted documents are unique, even when, for example, all most extreme sentiment values (across sentiment calculation methods) occur only for one document.

-peakdocs(sentiment, n = 10, type = "both", do.average = FALSE)
+peakdocs(sentiment, n = 10, type = "both", do.average = FALSE)a sentiment object created using compute_sentiment or

-value to indicate the number of documents associated to sentiment
+a positive numeric value to indicate the number of documents associated to sentiment

-, it is interpreted as a quantile (for example, 0.07 would mean the
+peaks to extract.
+If n < 1, it is interpreted as a quantile (for example, 0.07 would mean the

 7% most extreme documents).

-documents related to the most positive, most negative or most extreme (in absolute terms) sentiment
+for the n documents related to the most positive, most negative or most extreme (in absolute terms) sentiment

 occurrences.

-to indicate whether peaks should be selected based on the average sentiment
+a logical to indicate whether peaks should be selected based on the average sentiment

 value per document.